Entanglement Growth from Entangled States: A Unified Perspective on Entanglement Generation and Transport

-This perspective underscores the limitation of using a single bipartition's EE to fully capture a system's entanglement structure and highlights the importance of multi-partition entanglement measures, a topic of growing interest \cite{PhysRevB.101.195134,PhysRevB.102.134203,kolisnyk2025tensorcrossinterpolationpurities}.
+This perspective underscores the limitation of using a single bipartition's EE to fully capture a system's entanglement structure and highlights the importance of multi-partition entanglement measures, a topic of growing interest \cite{PhysRevB.101.195134,PhysRevB.102.134203,Kolisnyk2026tensorcross}.
 Our work provides a clear dynamical context for this multi-partition viewpoint.
-Moreover, the distinct dynamical signatures predicted by our framework present clear targets for experimental verification on near-term quantum simulation platforms, potentially opening new ways to probe and control quantum information in many-body systems.
+Moreover, the distinct dynamical signatures predicted by our framework present clear targets for experimental verification on near-term quantum simulation platforms.
+Finally, our results have practical significance for numerical approaches: the saturation entanglement of MBL dynamics which is reached only after exponentially long timescales can be effectively approximated by the BAEE or random SWAP circuits.
+This provides a basis for utilizing efficient proxies to estimate steady-state properties while bypassing the prohibitive computational cost of simulating the full dynamical evolution.

-\textit{Acknowledgement.---} CYZ and ZXL are supported by Beijing Natural Science Foundation (F251001) and the National Natural Science Foundation of China (No.12347107 and No.12474146).
-SXZ acknowledges the support from Innovation Program for Quantum Science and Technology (2024ZD0301700) and the start-up grant at IOP-CAS.
+\textit{Acknowledgement.---} C.-Y. Z. and Z.-X. L. are supported by Beijing Natural Science Foundation (No. F251001), the National Natural Science Foundation of China (No. 12347107 and No. 12474146), and the New Cornerstone Investigator Program.
+S.-X. Z. acknowledges the support from Quantum Science and Technology-National Science and Technology Major Project (No. 2024ZD0301700), the National Natural Science Foundation of China (No. 12574546), and the Chinese Academy of Sciences (No. XDB1680201 and No. YSBR-150).